Go on to Part Four

 Feb.
 23 Devizes, England Corn Exchange

-UNCONFIRMED.
-Evidence is mounting that this may have been Giant’s first outing as a five-piece band.
-However, this is not confirmed and conflicting evidence pinpoints the following Winchester listing as the first post-Phil Shulman gig.
-What is definitely confirmed from multiple sources is that Thin Lizzy did play in Devizes on Feb.
-23, where their set was marred by violence between the audience and some members of the Hell’s Angels motorcycle gang.
-One fan in that audience kept meticulous notes on his concert experiences at the time and his still extant notes list Gentle Giant as the opening act.
-Gary himself, in a recent interview, recounted how the band opened once for Thin Lizzy in 1973 or 1974 in what he described as an unannounced “warmup gig”.
+There is mounting evidence that GG participated in this show, where they opened for Thin Lizzy whose set was marred by violence between the audience and some members of the Hell’s Angels motorcycle gang.
+One fan in the audience kept meticulous notes on his concert experiences at the time and his still extant notes list Gentle Giant as the opening act.
+Gary himself, in a recent interview, recounted how the band opened once in this area of England for Thin Lizzy in what he described as a “warmup gig”.
 That could certainly be an accurate description of this concert, as it did not appear on any publicized itinerary or as part of an organized tour.
-The only contrary information in Gary’s recollection is that he seems to remember the show in question being in the north of England, whereas Devizes is in the south.
-He also revealed that Thin Lizzy’s Phil Lynott was actually a fan of Giant.
+This was the group’s very first concert as a five-piece band, following the departure of Phil Shulman, and it makes sense that they would want a warmup gig or two before starting their upcoming full North American tour.
+Gary also revealed that Thin Lizzy’s Phil Lynott was actually a fan of Giant.

 Mar.
 4 Winchester, England King Alfred's College - John Stripe Theatre

-This show definitely did take place and it may, in fact, have been their first gig without Phil.
-During the band’s introduction, it was actually announced as such from the stage, as was the fact that Phil had gone back to teaching.
+At this second post-Phil Shulman show, the change in line-up was explained from the stage by Phil having gone back to teaching.
 Since King Alfred’s was a teacher education college, this comment elicited a few chuckles from the crowd.
-The show was held on a Sunday and could have been on Feb.
-25, but it was probably on Mar.
-4. They rehearsed for several hours in the theatre on the afternoon of the gig in order to work out the bugs in their new stage show.
-This was intended more or less as another warmup gig before the start of their upcoming North American tour.
+The show was held on a Sunday and was probably on Mar.
+4, although it could have been on Feb.
+25. They rehearsed for several hours in the theatre on the afternoon of the gig in order to work out further bugs in their new stage show.
+This show could be viewed as a second warmup gig.
 The band did not even use their normal lighting personnel, instead hiring a student at the college to handle the lights.
 According to this person, the only lighting demand made was that no flashing lights at all were to be used.
 He also claims that all the lights went well, except for one small glitch at the beginning.
 The band entered the stage in darkness and the lights were supposed to snap on at the opening downbeat.
 Unfortunately, the lights came on early, spoiling the effect.
 Two fans recall tickets being quite inexpensive, one stating they only went on sale the day before, while a close associate of the band remembers this being a totally free concert.
 There are also conflicting reports as to whether the theatre was full.
 Giant are said to have been pleased with the results of the show, as were the record company representatives in the audience.
 Two separate tapes of this concert once existed but sadly, both are now believed lost.
 This concert was arranged by Rick Fudge, the same student friend of the Shulmans who arranged their Feb.
 12, 1971 King Alfred’s show.

 Mar.
 8 Hershey, Pennsylvania Hersheypark Arena